sindresorhus/Gifski/gifski-api/README.md

 See [releases](https://github.com/ImageOptim/gifski/releases) page for executables.

-If you have [Rust](https://www.rust-lang.org/install.html) 1.42+, you can also get it with [`cargo install gifski`](https://crates.rs/crates/gifski).
-Run `cargo build --release --features=openmp` to build from source.
+If you have [Rust](https://www.rust-lang.org/install.html) 1.49+, you can also get it with [`cargo install gifski`](https://crates.rs/crates/gifski).
+Run `cargo build --release --features=openmp` or `cargo build --release --features=video,openmp` to build from source.

 If you have [Homebrew](https://brew.sh/), you can also get it with `brew install gifski`.

 ## Usage

-You can use `ffmpeg` command to convert any video to PNG frames:
+gifski is a command-line tool.
+There is no GUI for Windows or Linux (there is one for [macOS](https://sindresorhus.com/gifski)).

+The recommended way is to first export video as PNG frames.
+If you have `ffmpeg` installed, you can run in terminal:

 ```sh
 ffmpeg -i video.webm frame%04d.png